Turing patterns on non-fluctuating surfaces under mechanical stresses: Results

 \subsection{Direction-dependent coefficients and energies for Gaussian bond potential on 2D plates}

 The results for the 2D plates are presented in this and the next subsection, while those for the 3D plates are presented in the following subsection.
-The direction-dependent effective coefficients $\Gamma_\mu^G$ defined in Eq. (\ref{gamma-decomposition}) and the energies $\Gamma_\mu^GH_1^\mu$ in Eq. (\ref{H1-components}) in Appendix \ref{App-B}, and the order parameters
+The direction-dependent effective coefficients $\Gamma_\mu^G$ defined in Eq. (\ref{gamma-decomposition}) and the order parameters